Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Optimization Problem Formulation

 Ideally, we can formulate a multi-objective optimization problem that maximizes $\mathcal{O}_1$, while minimizing $\mathcal{O}_2$ and $\mathcal{O}_3$.
 However, when $\mathcal{O}_2$ increases, $\mathcal{O}_3$ may be decreased as lower power may be considered, and vice versa.
-Then, these are conflicting objective functions that cannot be optimized in conjunction, and it may lead to an infinite number of Pareto-optimal solutions~\cite{Pareto}.
+Then, these are conflicting objective functions that cannot be optimized in conjunction, and it may lead, again, to an infinite number of Pareto-optimal solutions~\cite{Pareto}.
 To solve this issue we propose to define single-objective functions with some priorities, leading to a single optimal solution.
-Then, the outage probability formulated in $\mathcal{O}_1$ is prioritized, and $\mathcal{O}_2$ and $\mathcal{O}_3$ are considered as regularization terms.
-Specifically, we propose the following two single-objective functions:
+Then, the outage event formulated in $\mathcal{O}_1$ is prioritized, and $\mathcal{O}_2$ and $\mathcal{O}_3$ are considered as regularization terms.
+Specifically, we propose the following optimization problem: